Why Choose Google Photos?

 - You can include or exclude certain files to sync while creating the sync task, you can upgrade your account to a premium account to enable the "Filter" feature.

-- You can click on Options to select the way cloud syncing, One-Way Sync or Two-Way Sync.
+- You can click on Options to select the way cloud syncing: Real Time Sync, One-Way Sync, or Two-Way Sync.
 And there are seven sync methods in One-Way Sync.

 Following any way above, you are able to move photos from OneDrive to Google Photos easily and quickly.
-If you prefer to use the second method with MultCloud, you may find it has three key features: explorer-type function, "Cloud Transfer" and "Cloud Sync".
+If you prefer to use the second method--MultCloud, you may find it has three key features: “Remote Upload”, "Cloud Transfer" and "Cloud Sync".

 For "Remote Upload", it can allow you to download files to target cloud drives via parsing torrent files or magnet links, such as downloading torrent files directly to MEGA cloud.
 With this feature, you can remote download your favorite movies or e-books to clouds, which is very convenient!